Endrit-Selita/Linux/Introduction to the Terminal & Shell.md

 ## Key Things to Know

-- Linux commands are **textual instructions** entered directly into the terminal
+- Linux commands are **textual instructions** entered directly into the terminal, that tell the operating system what to do
 - They are **case-sensitive** (`ls` is not the same as `LS`)
 - Many commands support **options** (also called flags) and **arguments**
 - Most commands have a **manual page**, accessible via `man <command>`